seregazhuk/seregazhuk.github.io_old/_posts/2019-02-13-restful-api-with-reactphp-and-mysql.md

 }
 {% endhighlight %}

 It encapsulates a database connection.
-Method `all()` return a promise that resolves with an array that contains raw users data.
-Now, inside the controller we inject an instance of `Users` class instead of MySQL connection.
+Method `all()` returns a promise that resolves with an array that contains raw users data.
+Now, inside the controller, we inject an instance of `Users` class instead of MySQL connection.
 And replace a raw SQL query with a call of `Users::all()`:

 {% highlight php %}
 <?php